 How to Choose a Bachelor's in Science Education Program

-The average bachelor’s in science education degree can be completed in four years, though this depends on several factors, including whether you attend full- or part-time, whether you’re a first-time freshman or transfer student, and whether you enroll in an on-campus or online program.
+The average bachelor's in science education degree can be completed in four years, though this depends on several factors, including whether you attend full- or part-time, whether you're a first-time freshman or transfer student, and whether you enroll in an on-campus or online science education degree programs.

 All bachelor's degrees require a minimum number of general education credits, which include courses like calculus, languages, and public speaking.
 Education courses usually look similar across science education programs, which target individuals planning to teach students in grades 6-12.
 Most science education degree candidates choose an area of specialization, like chemistry, physics, or earth science.

 The total cost of your degree in science education will vary based on your school.
 Consider whether you plan to attend a public or private institution, whether the school is in- or out-of-state, if you'll commute from home or live on campus, and whether you're eligible for scholarships or other financial aid.
 Tuition may also vary based on online or on-campus enrollment.

 Most programs require a field placement experience in a classroom, which can last from three months to one year, depending on state requirements.
 If you're currently working full-time in another career or as a teacher with temporary certification, consider an accelerated online program.
 On-campus programs are usually a good fit for recent high school graduates or transfer students comfortable with the in-person lecture format.